 Charger, my assigned steed, lived up to the breed’s rep — and his name.
 As we began the tour walking single file up a rocky trail, he followed behind two other horses, patiently waiting for the trail to flatten out and widen.

 Once we were on an open gravel road, he charged ahead, leading the pack at full gait.
 It was exhilarating riding through the forest, up hills and down, at such a fast clip.
 Even my husband, whose experience is limited to two other trail rides, was loving the buttery feel of his Walker’s stride.

 Over the course of the three-hour ride, we crossed a covered bridge, stopped at three impressive waterfalls and took a short spur trail to a beautiful mountain lake.
 Later in the fall, when the trees will be awash in color, this woodlands tour will be that much more spectacular.

-I hope to return in late October — the peak of the fall foliage season — to take Leonard’s other tour to Jumping Off Rock with its hallmark view of the crystal clear waters of Lake Jocassee and the Blue Ridge Mountains.
+If you come in late October — the peak of the fall foliage season — take Leonard’s other tour to Jumping Off Rock with its hallmark view of the crystal clear waters of Lake Jocassee and the Blue Ridge Mountains.
 To book either outing, call (864) 918-1020 or visit their website.

 The Horseback Waterfalls Tours is just one of many out-of-the-ordinary ways to get in your leaf gazing this fall in South Carolina.

 For thrill-seekers, I recommend rafting the National Wild and Scenic Chattooga River, best known as the setting for the 1970s blockbuster film “Deliverance”.
 Aside from the river’s bodacious rapids, it’s flanked by dense mountain forestland that has been maintained in its natural state.